Fabio1202/lawtex/docs/introduction/environment.md

 If you do not set the `ADMIN_PASSWORD` variable, a random password is generated.

-::: warning Remember the password
+::: warning Remember the password!
 If no `ADMIN_PASSWORD` is set, the password is generated randomly and only displayed once in the logs.
 Make sure to save the password.
 :::